TheBigWazz/ZenThemes/Cohesion/Readme.md

 *-Floating Zen Sidebar is transparent*

-*Normal Sidebar is not transparent (Bookmarks, History, Synced Tabs)*
+*-Normal Sidebar is not transparent (Bookmarks, History, Synced Tabs)*

-*Some HDR displays render an incorrect Alpha value for certian elements, even though they are consistant within the userChrome.css file.
+*-Some HDR displays render an incorrect Alpha value for certian elements, even though they are consistant within the userChrome.css file.
 This is believed to be a Windows HDR bug.*

 *-Websites without a background will display the browser UI underneath the content.*